MicrosoftLearning/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp5-m2-exercise-serialize-deserialize-json-files.md

     The `LoadBankAccount` method accepts parameters that specify the file path of the account JSON file, the directory path for transaction JSON files, and the `BankCustomer` object.
 The method uses the `BankCustomer` object to retrieve existing accounts and transactions.
 It then loads account data from the `AccountDTO` file and checks whether the stored account information is present in the active `BankCustomer` object.

-    It the recovered account is already represented in the active `BankCustomer` object, the code checks for existing transactions and adds any missing transactions to the account's transaction history.
+    If the recovered account is already represented in the active `BankCustomer` object, the code checks for existing transactions and adds any missing transactions to the account's transaction history.
 The existing account is returned.

     If the recovered account isn't represented in the active `BankAccount` object, the code creates a new bank account using the recovered data.
 Transactions are then recovered and added to the account.
 The new account is returned.